- Slightly revised looks carry forward understated charm

 Upgrading to the more potent 3.0T model brings a 3.0-liter supercharged V-6 engine rated at 333 hp and 325 lb-ft of torque, and increase of 23 hp from the previous version.
 A Tiptronic transmission and quattro all-wheel-drive are standard on the 3.0T.

 The A6 TDI had been certified with 3.0-liter, 240-hp, 428-lb-ft diesel engine with quattro all-wheel-drive and an 8-speed Tiptronic automatic transmission, unchanged from last year’s version.
-However, it's been withdrawn from sale as Volkswagen Group attempts to fix diesel vehicles it sold with falsified emissions data.

 The high-performance Audi S6 also gets upgraded, with a 30-hp rise to 450 hp output.
 Quattro all-wheel-drive and an S tronic transmission are also standard on S6 models.